Joe Wicks (coach)

-During the COVID-19 pandemic in 2020, he began "PE with Joe" on YouTube to try to help children stay active; this livestream had a wide impact and was viewed by over a million users worldwide.
-The first stream occurred on 23 March and ended almost one year later; on 5 March.
-For this, he was awarded his MBE in the Birthday Honours of 2020.
-He is a Channel 4 television presenter with his own show The Body Coach.

-Wicks was awarded a Guinness World Record for "most viewers for a fitness workout live stream on YouTube", after achieving over 950,000 viewers on Tuesday 24 March 2020 for his second live stream.
-The award was presented to him virtually due to the pandemic.
+His first published cookbook Lean in 15: 15-minute meals was a best-seller in 2015, having sold over 900,000 copies.
+He has created a "90 Day Plan" with workouts and meals with portions tailored to the individual.
+Wicks was awarded a Guinness World Record for "most viewers for a fitness workout live stream on YouTube", after achieving over 950,000 viewers on 24 March 2020 for his second live stream.

 Early life

-Wicks was born in Epsom, Surrey to Gary Wicks, a roofer, and Raquela Mosquera, a social worker of Italian descent.
-His maternal grandparents were from the Isle of Man.
-He grew up on a council estate with his parents and two brothers, Nikki and George.
+Wicks was born in Epsom, Surrey to Gary Wicks, a roofer, and Raquel Mosquera, a social worker of Spanish and Italian descent.
+He grew up on a council estate in Ewell with his parents and two brothers, Nikki and George.

 Wicks attended Blenheim High School in Epsom, Surrey and NESCOT technology college in Epsom.
 He went on to study sports science at St Mary's University in Twickenham.

 Career

-Joe Wicks worked as a teaching assistant after completing his sports science degree.
+Wicks worked as a teaching assistant after completing his sports science degree.
 After realising it was not his ideal job, he became a personal trainer for the next five years.
 In 2012, he appeared as a contestant on the Channel 4 game show The Bank Job.
 He went out first after being the only player left in the vault when the time ran out.

-Wicks has been a guest on several UK daytime talk shows, including Good Morning Britain, This Morning, Loose Women and Lorraine.

 A segment on Channel 4 named Joe Wicks: The Body Coach aired in 2016 with Wicks as the presenter.
 As of 2020 there have been 3 episodes.
 Wicks launched a range of kitchenware in 2018.
+In 2024, Wicks caused controversy by saying that ADHD is caused by diet.

 Online presence

 Wicks began to gain traction for his fitness and nutrition related content on social media.
 In 2014 he began posting videos to Instagram relating to workouts and nutrition advice.
-He has amassed over 4.1 million followers on his Instagram account.
+He has amassed over 4.7 million followers on his Instagram account.
 He launched a website called The Body Coach where he sells his kitchenware and a range of fitness/nutrition plans.
 Wicks has been recognised by several major publications, such as Harper's Bazaar, Elle UK and Forbes for his online fitness efforts.